Faculty & Staff

 Mrs. Amy Hohenecker, 4th Grade Teacher

 Mrs. Amy Hohenecker came to Providence Academy in 2013 and teaches fourth grade.
 She formerly taught fourth grade at a local Catholic elementary school and in a multi-age classroom in South Dakota.
 Mrs. Hohenecker holds a bachelor’s degree in Elementary Education, along with a minor in Physical Education, from Northern State University in Aberdeen, SD and a master's degree in education from Hamline University in St. Paul, MN.
-Mrs. Hohenecker coaches Junior Varsity and Varsity is a Cross Country assistant coach and is also the Co-Head Track Coach at Providence Academy.
+Mrs. Hohenecker is an Assistant Coach for the Junior Varsity and Varsity cross country team and is also the Head Track Coach at Providence Academy.

-Mrs. Iniguez currently teaches Kindergarten through third grade art, as well as a specialized art class for the Providence Academy Middle School.
+Mrs. Iniguez teaches Art to Kindergarten through third grade, Technology to fourth grade as well as a specialized art class in Middle School.
 She has previous experience as a high school art teacher.
 Mrs. Iniguez has a B.A. in Studio Art from Gustavus Adolphus College.
 She has experience working with a multitude of different art mediums and is currently working as an illustrator for a series of children's books.
 Mrs. Iniguez is also a proud Providence Academy alumna.

 Mrs. Danette Jaeger, 4th Grade Teacher